routingblog/arbitration/content/docs/problems.md

 - Many arbitration agreements exempt claims brought in small claims court. [^rands3]

+# Equality

+- Most contracts appear in many respects to put the consumer on equal terms with the business that drafted them.
+This helps defend against claims of unconscionably.
+However, limitations on discovery hurt consumers more than business (as the business holds most of the relevant information).
+Administrative and filing fees fall disproportionately on the consumer (even when split equally).
+Class actions are almost always precluded.
+The types of claims most often brought by business against consumers (such as IP disputes) are precluded.
+The appearance of equality is deceptive. [^rand5]

 # Possible Advantages

 While arbitration is generally negative for both employees and consumers there is a little bit of silver lining.